 The Company is subject to examination by the U.S. Internal Revenue Service (IRS) and other taxing authorities in jurisdictions where the Company has significant business operations, such as Virginia.
-All tax years ending prior to September 18, 2020, including and subsequent to 2019 for U.S. federal and 2018 for state and local, remain open to examination by the taxing authorities.
+All tax years including and subsequent to 2019 for U.S. federal and 2018 for state and local, remain open to examination by the taxing authorities.

-GS Group has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2023.
+GS Group has been accepted into the Compliance Assurance Process program by the IRS for multiple tax years including 2020 through 2024.
 This program allows GS Group to work with the IRS to identify and resolve potential U.S. federal tax issues before the filing of tax returns.
-All issues for the 2011 and 2012 tax years have been resolved and completion is pending final review by the Joint Committee on Taxation (JCT).
-During 2022, GS Group reached an agreement with IRS Appeals on the remaining issues for tax years 2012 through 2019.
-Subject to final review by JCT, this agreement will not have a material impact on the effective tax rate.
-During 2022, the fieldwork for the 2020 tax year was completed and the final resolution is not expected to have a material impact on the effective tax rate.
-The 2021 tax year remains subject to post-filing review.
+All issues for the 2020 and 2021 tax years have been resolved and will be effectively settled pending administrative completion by the IRS.
+Final completion of tax years 2020 and 2021 will not have a material impact on the Company.
+The 2022 tax year remains subject to post-filing review.
 The Company believes that no liability for unrecognized tax benefits is required in relation to the potential for additional assessments.